In This Course

 In This Lecture

-In this video, we are going through on how to handle automation in an evolving world for the Page Object course.
+In the previous video, we learned the introduction and question of the page objects in test automation course.
+In this video, we are going through on how can we handle automation in an evolving world for the course.

 Why is functional test automation so flaky?